 Write no more that Write no more than 25 words for each Outcome.
-Please use SMA Please use SMART Indicators and concrete proposals to evidence achievement.
-This will be followed up in Project Monitoring Outcome Description Indicator or Proposed evidence Measure Outcome 1 Renovated facility Happiness Online and paper community surveys at the start and end of the project measuring satisfaction and happiness levels in regards to using of the space, safety and sense of community.
+Please use SMART Indicators and concrete proposals to evidence achievement.
+This will be follow This will be followed up in Project Monitoring Outcome Description Indicator or Proposed evidence Measure Outcome 1 Renovated facility Happiness Online and paper community surveys at the start and end of the project measuring satisfaction and happiness levels in regards to using of the space, safety and sense of community.